 Mr Martin Tucker

 Mr Tucker is the Head of the Junior School.
-He has just started his fourth year at Trinity College, having previously served as the Assistant Principal at Assumption Catholic Primary School in Mandurah.
+He previously served as the Assistant Principal at Assumption Catholic Primary School in Mandurah.
 Since joining the Junior School, Mr Tucker has been impressed by the sense of community between the staff, students and parents, as well as the school culture, which he believes, encourages all boys to realise their potential.
 Mr Tucker has big plans for the Junior School, including the development of a nature play space, renovating the Library to provide a more flexible and contemporary learning space, and incorporating the Year 6 Computer Science Program into the Year 4 and 5 curriculum.

 Mr Michael Burgess

-The College Bursar, Mr Burgess, joined the Trinity community 19 years ago, after spending five years at both Guildford Grammar School and Wesley College.
+The College Bursar, Mr Burgess, is a long-standing member of the Trinity community and joined the College after spending five years at both Guildford Grammar School and Wesley College.
 While Mr Burgess manages all of the finances of the College, he also has a special interest in electronic commerce and digital data management and is moving the College towards a paperless environment.
 Mr Burgess is also instrumental to the implementation of the Trinity Master Plan, and he oversees all the new construction happening at the College.